MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 Selecting the **Create paginated report** button opens the [editor](../paginated-reports/paginated-formatted-table.md).
 >[!NOTE]
-> Data will change from underlying data to summarized data
+> Data will change from underlying data to summarized data.
+You can switch to underlying data using **More options**.

+In the editor you can select multiple tables, measure, fields across tables, apply table styles, change aggregates, etc.

+![Screenshot showing formatted table editor.](./media/service-dataset-details-page/dataset-details-page-formatted-table-editor.png)

-In the editor you can select multiple tables, measure, fields across tables, apply table styles, change aggregates, etc. You can then either export the report to any of the supported file formats (the file will be saved to your default downloads folder), or you can or save it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md) to a workspace you select.
+You can then either export the report to any of the supported file formats (the file will be saved to your default downloads folder), or you can or save it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md) to a workspace of your choice.
 Paginated reports fully preserve your report formatting.

-![Screenshot showing formatted table editor.](./media/service-dataset-details-page/dataset-details-page-formatted-table-editor.png)
+### Switch from Summarized to underlying data in the editor
+You can switch to underlying data using More options

 ![Screenshot showing more options.](./media/service-dataset-details-page/dataset-details-page-data-switch.png)